Somatic Savvy Rhythms

 • Closing discussion to share insights, questions and land on unique commitments for practice

 Our symptoms of pain, stress, unrest, anxiety, depression, instability and disconnection from self and others are multifaceted and are often not the result of one thing we are doing or not doing.
 Culturally, systemically, historically, and globally, there is a lot to be stressed, anxious, angry, overwhelmed or defeated about.
-Somatic practices are not meant to be an avenue of taking personal responsibility for all the pain, heartache or struggle you experience in life - it is however, an opportunity to embody your power and heart-centeredness more fully.
+Somatic practices are not meant to be an avenue of taking personal responsibility for all the pain, heartache or struggle you experience in life - it is however, an opportunity to embody your power and heart-centeredness more fully so you have more space to process and be with what you are feeling.

 As someone informed by Internal Family Systems, Polyvagal Theory, Yogic Philosophy, Somatics, and Social Justice Work, I have come to formulate a model of decolonizing consciousness that we will explore (primarily as reflection in between sessions), which can be understood as a reclamation of CHURCH.